CENDARI/documentation/source/developer/ckan.rst

    ckan/shibboleth
    ckan/cendari

-CKAN is integrated into the CENDARI authentication mechanism through the CKAN plugin :doc:`ckan/cendari`.
+The CKAN web interface is integrated into the CENDARI authentication mechanism through the CKAN plugin :doc:`ckan/cendari`.
-A pure Shibboleth plugin was also developed by CENDARI, nut is no longer in use: :doc:`ckan/shibboleth`.
+A pure Shibboleth plugin was also developed by CENDARI, but is no longer in use: :doc:`ckan/shibboleth`.